 Umbrella Insurance?
 What is it?

 In the simplest of terms, “you don’t have to be a millionaire to be sued like one.”
 Contrary to popular belief umbrella policies are not just for the wealthy.
 Like an umbrella that protects you from the rain, an “excess liability policy,” commonly known as an umbrella policy provides an extra layer of insurance for coverage over your standard liability policies for covered claims.
 An umbrella can protect your existing personal assets, your earnings and future earnings.
-If you were to lose a lawsuit, in excess of your auto and home liability limits, you would likely have to pay the winning party for pain and suffering, medical expenses, lost wages, etc. Even if you have no assets your wages can be garnished.
+If you were to lose a lawsuit, more than your auto and home liability limits, you would have to pay the winning party for pain and suffering, medical expenses, lost wages, etc. Even if you have no assets your wages can be garnished.

 Who needs an Umbrella Policy?

 Whoever drives a motor vehicle in the State of Florida should consider this coverage a must-have regardless of their income or lack of assets.
 The majority of claims filed under umbrella policies are auto related, and since virtually all of us drive it should be a no-brainer and here’s why.
 As of May 6, 2018, there were 21,414,154 vehicles registered in Florida; 15,365,419 being autos and pickups.
 There are several million cars on the road without liability insurance: there are many more millions of vehicles on the road with inadequate liability limits, in the event of a serious or fatal accident.
 An umbrella policy with $1 million in coverage (up to $5 million available), adding the Uninsured Motorist (UM) Underinsured Motorist (UIM) Rider will offer you a minimum $1,250,000 in coverage in the event of an accident that causes serious injuries or death, and you are not at fault.
 In the event the accident is your fault your interests are protected to the limit of the policy.